mjmrozek/mjm-hugo-v02-ml/content/english/posts/fracture.md

 +++
-title = 'A Fracture, Jack, the Tank, Mother' date = 2023-08-23T06:02:03+01:00 draft = false tags = ["fiction", "sketch"]
+title = 'The Fracture, Jack, the Tank, Mother' date = 2023-08-23T06:02:03+01:00 draft = false tags = ["fiction", "sketch"]
 +++

-**A Fracture:**
+**The Fracture:**
 My little sister looks at me with a peculiar expression, holds two connected track pieces, and threatens to break them if I don’t pick her up.
 I suffer a hernia, but I still hold her.

 The Christ child focuses only on me.
 I don’t feel any pain.

 My mother chides, “Don’t kick your socks onto the wardrobe again!”

 I simply lose interest in playing with the toy train.
 Rather, I’m still enamored by the toy, but fear currently dominates my emotions.

 My father places me on his lap.
 I dislike it, so I slide onto a chair.
 He then explains that even minor cuts on the ear bleed profusely.
 Meanwhile, my gaze shifts between him and the overflowing aquarium.
 There are small fish in it.
 Regrettably, I fed them with an entire loaf of bread.

 Something inside of me has broken.
 Hence, I’m scared, deathly scared, and wonder about heaven.
 My answer leads to doubt and isolation.

 Something cold and sticky flows into my nose.
 It feels like I’m doing a handstand underwater.
 I’m on the brink of drowning, yet I breathe deeply and see hazily.
 Someone opens the bathroom door.
 I can’t recognize the intruder, but I feel the pressure of their hand on my neck.
 Sounds, like chatter, reach my ears.

 **What will you do, Jack?**